-- II.
-Solicitation of Funding and Fundraising Items to Support Efforts to Solicit Contributions to RPAC - A. Individual Member Donations of Funds to Member Boards Under the Act and Commission regulations, a corporation, including an incorporated trade association, may use general treasury funds, including dues monies or membership fees, for the establishment, administration, and solicitation of contributions to its separate segregated fund. \$441b(b)(2)(C): 11 CFR 114.5(b).
+II.
+Solicitation of Funding and Fundraising Items to Support Efforts to Solicit Contributions to RPAC

+A. Individual Member Donations of Funds to Member Boards

+Under the Act and Commission regulations, a corporation, including an incorporated trade association, may use general treasury funds, including dues monies or membership fees, for the establishment, administration, and solicitation of contributions to its separate segregated fund.
+2 U.S.C.
+441b(b)(2)(C); 11 CFR 114.5(b).
 The Commission has interpreted this provision to permit corporate members (i.e., members under the Act) of an incorporated trade association to donate funds, over and above its membership dues, to defray administrative and solicitation expenses of the trade association's SSF.
 The Commission reasoned that once these funds were placed in the association's general treasury, the association could use them to pay expenses of its SSF.
 See Advisory Opinions 1984-33 and 1980-59.
 See also Advisory Opinions 1992-20, 1990-4, and 1982-61.
 The Commission has also held that corporate members of a trade association may donate merchandise to serve as raffle prizes to raise contributions to the PAC, thereby defraying solicitation expenses.
 Advisory Opinion 1989-18, 1986-13, and 1982-36.

-The solicitations for such donations and the acceptable

-sources for the donations are subject to the limitations and prohibitions of 2 U.S.C. \$441b and 11 CFR Part 114.
-Advisory Opinions 1991-23, 1989-18, and 1983-24.
+The solicitations for such donations and the acceptable sources for the donations are subject to the limitations and prohibitions of 2 U.S.C.
+441b and 11 CFR Part 114.
+See Advisory Opinions 1991-23, 1989-18, and 1983-24.
 In Advisory Opinion 1989-18, the Commission held that unsolicited donations of raffle prizes for SSF fundraising received from individual non-corporate donors who did not belong to the connected trade association were permissible as long as such donations fell within the contribution limitations and were not otherwise prohibited by the Act.
 See 11 CFR 114.5(j).
-The Commission cautioned, however, that these non-members could not be solicited for the contribution since they were outside the solicitable class.
-Advisory Opinion 1989-18.
-The Commission treated these donations as contributions to the SSF, and not as the payment of PAC solicitation expenses since the individuals were not in the solicitable class and, hence, ineligible to pay such solicitation costs.
-Donations to defray solicitation costs, or for the purchase of fundraising items, from corporations not in a qualified membership class of the association are prohibited under 2 U.S.C. §441b and, hence, may be neither solicited nor accepted.
+The Commission treated these donations as contributions to the SSF, and not as the payment of PAC solicitation expenses since the individuals could not be said to be providing support to their own trade association of which they were a member.
+Donations to defray solicitation costs, or for the purchase of fundraising items, from corporations not in a qualified membership class of the association are prohibited under 2 U.S.C.
+441b and, hence, may be neither solicited nor accepted.
 See Advisory Opinions 1991-23 and 1983-24.

 To underwrite the costs that NAR and the Member Boards incur in soliciting contributions, those entities may solicit donations from individuals who are solicitable members.
-Since these are solicitable individuals donating funds to the connected organizations and not to the PAC, such donations, whether solicited or unsolicited, are not subject to the
+Since these are individual members donating funds to their own trade association, such donations, whether solicited or unsolicited, are not subject to the Act's limits.

-Act's limits.